Our mission

 The what

 Fosterful is a nonprofit 501(c)3 organization founded in Vancouver, Washington (USA) in 2013.
-Fosterful deploys qualified volunteers to child welfare offices throughout Washington and Idaho who sit with and entertain children who have just been removed from their homes - children who have undergone unspeakable trauma.
-Our volunteers serve in their local child welfare office on an on-call basis, and strive to make the day just a little bit better for both child and social worker.
+Fosterful deploys qualified volunteers throughout Washington and Idaho who sit with and entertain children who are experiencing foster care - often, children who have undergone unspeakable trauma.
+Our volunteers serve in their local child welfare office on an on-call basis, as well as within foster homes as assigned, and strive to make the day just a little bit better for children, caregivers, and social workers.

 The why